 Conversely, if one spouse is keeping a greater amount of other assets, they may take less of the home sale profits.
 Consulting your attorney during the home sale process can help you come to an equitable decision.

 Going through a divorce is stressful.
 Selling a home doesn’t have to be.
 HomeGo offers sellers a way to close the deal, quickly and professionally.
 Getting the house sold quickly can help ensure you don’t lose tax benefits, as well.

 HomeGo can close in as few as 7 days.
-Our experienced, licensed agents will walk you through the process, reducing your stress — no showings, repairs, or upgrades needed.
+Our experienced, local agents will walk you through the process, reducing your stress — no showings, repairs, or upgrades needed.
 We make an offer on day one, meaning your sale will stay discrete with no public signs, open houses, or marketing.
 When you’re ready to learn more about how to sell a house during a divorce, HomeGo is here to help.